MerelMoehn/21blackjack/README.md

 * Explanation section: the explanation section provides the user with the rules of the game.

 ![Image of the score dashboard](./assets/images/scoredashboard.png)
-* Score dashboard: this functionality shows the user his current card, his total score and at the end, the bank's total score.
+* Score dashboard: this functionality shows the user his current card, his total score, and at the end: the bank's total score.

 ![Image of control buttons](./assets/images/controlbuttons.png)
 * Control buttons: this functionality gives the user to interact with the game via three buttons: Hit me!, Hold! and, Reset.